rVSaxena/VAE/README.md

 # VAE

-This repository implements a generic and fast template for variational auto-encoders (see arxiv.org/pdf/1906.02691.pdf)
+This is a generic and fast SP float32 implementation of variational auto-encoders.

 For a different usage (dataset), just a new constructs file needs to be written.